huggingface/transformers/docs/source/tokenizer_summary.rst

 which is better already.
 One thing that is annoying though is how it dealt with "Don't".
 "Don't" stands for do not, so it should probably be better tokenized as ``["Do", "n't"]``.
-This is where things start getting more complicated, and part of the reason each kind of model as its own tokenizer class.
+This is where things start getting more complicated, and part of the reason each kind of model has its own tokenizer class.
 Depending on the rules we apply to split our texts into tokens, we'll get different tokenized versions of the same text.
 And of course, a given pretrained model won't perform properly if you don't use the exact same rules as the persons who pretrained it.